Nelson’s Long Journey to Their Debut Album, ‘After the Rain’

 By the time they reached their early 20s, Matthew and Gunnar Nelson had already seen multiple careers' worth of personal and professional ups and downs — and they hadn't even released their first album yet.

-During the earliest stage of their music career, the duo were chiefly known for being the twin sons of Ricky Nelson, whose sudden passing in a 1985 plane crash burdened them with notoriety and expectations they couldn't have been prepared to shoulder.
+During the earliest stage of their music career, the duo were chiefly known for being the twin sons of Ricky Nelson, whose death in a 1985 plane crash burdened them with notoriety and expectations they couldn't have been prepared to shoulder.
 A year after his death, they stepped out onto the national stage as the musical guests on an episode of Saturday Night Live — a gig that, while it's barely remembered today, ended up having a profound impact on the course they'd ultimately follow.

 "I was a drummer who sang backup vocals and then Matthew and I performed on Saturday Night Live," Gunnar tells Ultimate Classic Rock's Matt Wardlaw in an exclusive interview.
 "We did that one performance and I just had this moment on the plane ride back to L.A. — this really clear thought, like it was a thought from somewhere else.
 If we’re going to do this like we can, I need to learn how to play guitar and come up front.
 I need to do this with my brother and we need to do this together."